Third Way on the Road: District Visits

 Our first visits were to IL-17, the Quad Cities area.
 It’s a classic “switcher” district—it’s predominately white working class, and it shifted by 16 points from Obama ’12 to Trump ’16.
 It also re-elected Democrat Cheri Bustos to the House by a wide margin.

 We met with nearly 40 people during two trips.
 And no matter who they voted for, what they told us was remarkably similar.
-Here’s a short overview of what we heard:
+Here’s a short overview of what we heard.

-You can take a deeper dive in our Medium article below that shares more on how residents view on issues like manufacturing, immigration, and education; what they think the future looks like for young people; and what they are looking for from leaders in Washington.
+You can take a deeper dive in our Medium article that shares more on how residents view on issues like manufacturing, immigration, and education; what they think the future looks like for young people; and what they are looking for from leaders in Washington.

-Next up: Wisconsin, Florida, and Arizona.
+Next up: Texas and Michigan.
 Stay tuned.

 FRESH THINKING DELIVERED TO YOUR INBOX